'I've never seen a game like it'

-Airdrieonians' Craig Watson says 'I've never seen a game like it' after crazy win over Dumbarton
+Airdrieonians v Dumbarton: Craig Watson says 'I've never seen a game like it'

 Last updated on .From the section Airdrieonians

-Two stoppage-time goals, four red cards, five goals and a winner against the eight-man visitors with the last kick of the ball - no wonder Airdrieonians defender Craig Watson says: "I've never seen a game like it - never mind played in one - before."
+Two added-time goals, five in all, four red cards and a winner against the eight-man visitors with the last kick of the ball - no wonder Airdrieonians defender Craig Watson says: "I've never seen a game like it - never mind played in one - before."

-Oh, and that's not to mention the penalty kick - and another saved - that gave his side an early lead before the mayhem of the crazy closing stages of a never-to-be-forgotten Scottish League 1 game.
+Oh, and that's not to mention the penalty kick - and another saved - that gave his side an early lead before the mayhem of the crazy closing stages of a never-to-be-forgotten Scottish League One game that eventually finished 3-2.

 Rhys McCabe's spot kick was cancelled out by Ross MacLean before half time, but a taste of what was to come arrived just short of the hour mark when the Dumbarton midfielder was sent packing for violent conduct in the aftermath of Airdrie being awarded a penalty kick for Carlo Pignatiello's challenge on Dylan Easton.